Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

             - Create the following comment
               "Thank you for your feedback.
 Tagging and routing to the team member best able to assist."
         ELSE
-            - Add "CXP Attention" label to the issue
+            - Add "Service Attention" label to the issue
             - Create the following comment
               - "Thank you for your feedback.
 This has been routed to the support team for assistance."
     ELSE